stassev/sagemath-multidimensional-integration/README.md

 python setup.py build_ext --inplace

 Then you can import the functions in Sage and follow the examples in the .pyx files.
-The manuals for the two main functions are provided below:
+The manuals for the two main functions are provided below.

+**Note:** This code is a modification of the original code published here [https://github.com/sagemath/sage/issues/15492](https://github.com/sagemath/sage/issues/15492).
+The code is refactored a lot from that original, and no longer relies on the CUBA library but instead uses the internal SageMath numerical integration methods.

+**Author**: Svetlin Tassev

+**License**: GPLv3 or higher

 ## `symbolic_multidim_integral`